imagineLife/frontendpipeline/README.md

 ### Gotchas

 - don't add a trailing slash `/` to the `repositoryUrl` field of the semantic-release config file `release.config.js` - it will break the ci/cd semantic-release functionality

+## On Actions

+Here, an action gets run by the same github runner that runs the rest of the workflow.
+Actions are one of two things:

+- public
+  - things like "checkout", "cache" and "setupNode" are all examples of actions in the "all-in-one" workflow, where the action is pulled from the github action repo.
+Github "knows" where to get this code from with the prefix set in the workflow file "actions/\*\*\*"
+- private
+  - we can make our own action, store the code locally & manage its functionality

+### A first HelloWorld type action

+A first-example of creating an action can be found in `.github/actions/hello-js`.

+-